 If accredited organizations did provide access to verbatim test questions, this would cause a slew of problems around credibility and effectiveness.
 Test takers would begin memorizing exact questions and exact answers instead of understanding overarching concepts, in turn compromising the integrity of the exam.

-For instance, you wouldn't want a nurse administering the wrong medication or a social worker sharing your confidential information publicly because neither actually mastered their professional roles, right?
-The restrictions put in place by accredited organizations effectively block shortcuts and preserve the integrity of the careers they represent.
+You wouldn't want a nurse administering the wrong medication or a social worker sharing your confidential information publicly because neither actually demonstrated competency in their professional roles, right?
+Tests are stressful and hardly fun, but it's important to remember the restrictions put in place by accredited organizations effectively block shortcuts and preserve the integrity of the careers they represent.